DAIV : SWE's AI Assistant

 - Create a test issue - Write "Add a hello world function" and watch DAIV generate a plan

-- Approve the plan - Comment "Go ahead" to see DAIV create a pull request with working code
+- Approve the plan - Comment "@daiv /approve-plan" to see DAIV create a pull request with working code

 Step 3: Customize